 Next Steps

 Are you experiencing challenges from addiction?
 Therapy can help You can contact us today for a consultation.
-Alternatively, browse our therapist directory to find the therapist who is right for you.
+Alternatively, browse our therapist directory to find the California therapist who is right for you.
 You can use the dropdown boxes in the directory to filter for therapists who understand addiction.